 Expanding Access to Engineering Through Community Libraries

-On April 6, Regency Robotics officially launched at Regency Park Library with 9 student participants ages 8–12.
+On April 6, Regency Robotics, a RAIL (Robotics Advancement in Libraries) Program, officially launched at Regency Park Library with 9 student participants ages 8–12.

 Students rotated through three hands-on robotics stations: